klahnakoski/mo-logs/README.md

 ```

 There is no need to create logger objects.
 The `Log` module will keep track of
-what, where and who of every call.
+what, where and when of every call.

 ### Using named parameters